Do you want to know the easiest way to save £667 in just one year?

-How can saving a penny a day make you £671.71 in just one year?
-Well, the save-a-penny-a-day challenge works on compounding/cumulative saving, meaning whatever day of the year it is, you’ll be saving the same number of pennies as the day number, so the saving amount increases each day.
-So 1st January is day 1, 31st December is day 366 (remembering that 2024 is a leap year).
+The save-a-penny-a-day challenge works on compounding/cumulative saving, meaning whatever day of the year it is, you’ll be saving the same number of pennies as the day number, so the saving amount increases each day.
+So if 1st January is day 1 (depending when you start), 31st December is day 365.

 It’s designed to start on 01 January but really you can do it anytime you like.
-Whenever you begin, at the end of 12 months you’ll have £671.71.
-All you have to remember is what number day you’re on … but you don’t really have to remember, as we have a spreadsheet for you.
+Whenever you begin, at the end of 12 months you’ll have £667.95.
+All you have to remember is what number day you’re on.
+But you don’t even have to remember, as we have a spreadsheet for you.

-We would suggest using a spreadsheet and marking off each day when you’ve saved that day’s amount – we’ve done the hard work for you already, see below.
+We would suggest using the spreadsheet to mark off each time you’ve saved that day’s amount – we’ve done the hard work for you already.
 Or you could use a jotter or notebook if you prefer and just add it up manually – it’s entirely your choice.

 How The Save A Penny A Day & Reverse Penny A Day Challenges Works